 Intense pulsed light therapy is used to treat the underlying cause of DES to ensure long lasting relief from your uncomfortable symptoms.

 Dry eye syndrome does not have to be a condition you learn to live with.
-Speak with your eye doctor about IPL therapy to get the help you need for a lifetime of healthy, comfortable eyes and vision.
+Contact an eye doctor about IPL therapy to get the help you need for a lifetime of healthy, comfortable eyes and vision.

 Eye Allergies and Contact Lenses »